P.S. I Love You (film): Soundtrack

-The film also includes "Fairytale of New York" performed by The Pogues, "Got Me Like Oh" by Gia Farrell, "No Other Love" by Chuck Prophet, "Mustang Sally" performed by Gerard Butler and "Galway Girl" written and originally released by Steve Earle, performed by Gerard Butler, Nancy Davis, and Jeffrey Dean Morgan.
+The film also includes "Fairytale of New York" performed by The Pogues, "Got Me Like Oh" by Gia Farrell, "Mustang Sally" performed by Gerard Butler and "Galway Girl" written and originally released by Steve Earle, performed by Gerard Butler, Nancy Davis, and Jeffrey Dean Morgan.
 Camera Obscura's "Lloyd, I'm Ready to Be Heartbroken" also plays in the opening credits.
-None of songs are included on the official soundtrack.
+None of these songs are included on the official soundtrack.
+The Japanese version has "Chiisana Inori" by Hideaki Tokunaga as its theme song.